blackmann/blackmann.github.io/src/content/blog/10k-3k-not-about-money.md

 Instead of brainstorming ways to attack problems of the country, the brilliant idea educated people could come up with was to encourage desertion.
 Have these people learned how these countries arrived at their current state?
 Was it always that good?
 Is there anything we can learn from them?
 Can we inspire the same trend?
 How would we do that?

+> These seemingly simple questions would take years to figure out.
+It's the conversation to be having.
+It took some communities decades of different attempts here and there to arrive where they are.

 We bundle everything as "Ghana" blame "leaders" and call it a day.
 How effective!
 You choose the lazy approach and expect more from others.
 But as much as you don’t feel responsible for the state of your country, you are also not responsible for the state of that which you hail — you're enjoying the fruits of the labor of people you never knew.

 So maybe, the problem is that everyone wishes for a life of glamour which should have been built by people past but in fact we're a very young country.
 We really don't have any history — no examples.

-Can we set one?
+Can we set some?